saurav-thakur/Detecting-persons-and-capturing-their-images/README.md

 - It builds a bounding box in the sideways and entry coordinates
 - It detects the person and whenever the person falls in ROI then it captures the image

+**How to Run**
+- clone this repo.
+- Download "yolov3.weights"
+- run "python main.py"

 **Sample Output**

 ![Screenshot](sample_output.png)